 Things authorial voice might be

-2. Personality (or tone).
-An author’s text will often reflect his or her individuality.
+An author’s text will often reflect their individuality.
 Signs of that individuality may range from colloquialism, informality, jokes or emotion on the one hand to meticulous use of displayed lists, frequent parenthetical asides or a general sense of gravitas on the other.
 If none of these aspects are contrary to the intended function and readership of the text, they’re probably fine.
 And bear in mind that your author’s personality may be a key selling point for a text.
 You may do serious financial damage to a project if you remove an author’s personality from their work.

-3. Impersonality.
 Sometimes it is inappropriate to allow authors’ voices to be evident, and in such cases the ‘voice’ of the text will be impersonal (not necessarily inhuman – just not specific to any particular human author).
-Certain non-fiction genres (such as textbooks and reports) are usually presented as if ex nihilo: the author is just a conduit for the facts and is rarely important in his or her own right.
+Certain non-fiction genres (such as textbooks and reports) are usually presented as if ex nihilo: the author is just a conduit for the facts and is rarely important in their own right.

-5. Convention.
 Certain genres and fields of study have particular conventions.
 We might think of these as their distinctive ‘voice’.
 These can pertain to vocabulary, syntax, spelling and any number of other things.
-Some of these conventions can seem odd to outsiders, but they must be respected lest you risk making the author seem ignorant to his or her peers.
+Some of these conventions can seem odd to outsiders, but they must be respected lest you risk making the author seem ignorant to their peers.
 Editors who sometimes work in areas in which they are not specialists (of which I am one) must be sensitive to signs of these esoteric formulations.

-6. A bogeyman.
 The above ideas notwithstanding, it is difficult to define exactly what authorial voice is.
 Is it really a ‘thing’ for which we must stand up in defence?
-There will always be the occasional editor who tramples over a manuscript in a pair of concrete wellingtons, ripping up everything that doesn’t take his or her fancy.
+There will always be the occasional editor who tramples over a manuscript in a pair of concrete wellingtons, ripping up everything that doesn’t take their fancy.
 But is this not just general bad editing?
 I find it hard to conceive of a good editing job that somehow ruins the author’s voice.
-Such an edit would automatically be bad, because the editor would have been imposing his or her preferences rather than judiciously employing rules and experience to make the text fit for purpose.
+Such an edit would automatically be bad, because the editor would have been imposing their preferences rather than judiciously employing rules and experience to make the text fit for purpose.